 - Do not place the compressor's AC power cord or external power supply on wet surfaces or use in wet environments.
-Wet environments may damage the AC power cord or external power supply and may cause electric shock. - Use only the approved AC power cord and external power supply with the compressor.
+Wet environments may damage the AC power cord or external power supply and may cause electric shock. - Use only the Hillrom® approved AC power cord and external power supply with the compressor.
 Using an unauthorized AC power cord or external power supply may damage the compressor.

-CONNECTING THE VENTILATOR AND COMPRESSOR IN EXTENDED RANGE CONFIGURATION
+CONNECTING THE VENTILATOR AND THE COMPRESSOR IN EXTENDED RANGE CONFIGURATION

-In this configuration, the ventilator and compressor are connected by an oxygen hose.
+In this configuration, the ventilator and compressor are connected by an oxygen hose; this allows use of the ventilator without having to be docked into the compressor.
 A six-foot oxygen hose is included with the ventilation system.